pakhuiying/Computational-Methods-in-Engineering-Interpolation/README.md

 * Langrange interpolation

 ### Results
-Includes images and plots generated for the algorithm
+Includes images and plots generated from the algorithm